0xcert/framework/docs/guide/certification.md

 ## Explaining the process

 The result of the certification process are objects that allow third-party to verify the proof of existence, authenticity, and ownership of these digital assets without a middleman involvement.

 ![0xcert framework](../assets/certification.svg)

 When creating an asset, we start preparing a digital structure of data represented by the asset.
 During this process, we first create a cryptographic `imprint` based on the asset data.
-Such imprint represents a cryptographic proof of the asset data and should be saved on a public blockchain or similar distributed systems so that third parties are able to use it as a public asset proof.
+Such imprint constitutes a cryptographic proof of the asset data and should be saved on a public blockchain or similar distributed systems so that third parties are able to use it as a public asset proof.

 The original data of an asset is usually known only to the issuer and the owner of an asset.
 Both can reveal a specific part of the data to a third person anytime, while a third party can verify such data based on a publicly available `imprint`.
 For this purpose, the issuer or the owner creates an `evidence` file that contains the revealed data and proofs needed for a third party to calculate the `imprint` once more.
 If the calculated imprint matches the publicly available imprint, it means that the revealed data indeed exists in the original data object.

 The process of certification is based on the [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree) concept, a well-known mechanism in the world of cryptography.
 To create a cryptographic hash string, the 0xcert Framework employs the [sha256](https://en.wikipedia.org/wiki/SHA-2) algorithm.
-Within the framework, this complexity is hidden from the developer's interaction and available via simple functions provided by the API.
+Within the Framework, this complexity is hidden from the developer's interaction and available via simple functions provided by the API.
 See the [@0xcert/merkle](https://github.com/0xcert/framework/tree/master/packages/0xcert-merkle) and [@0xcert/cert](https://github.com/0xcert/framework/tree/master/packages/0xcert-cert) modules for the in-depth information about this algorithm.

-According to the [ERC-721 Metadata](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) standard, a token includes a URI which points to public token metadata JSON file.
+According to the [ERC-721 Metadata](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) standard, a token includes a URI which points to the public token metadata JSON file.
 This JSON provides additional asset metadata information.
-0xcert protocol makes this mandatory and expects every token to provide that.
+The 0xcert Protocol makes this mandatory and expects every token to provide that.
 The metadata file must provide information about the schema convention and should also point to the evidence file which allows a third-party to prove the values in the public metadata.
-We explain this further later in the chaper.
+We explain this further later in the chapter.

 ## Conventions

 As explained earlier, the 0xcert Framework provides data models that allow your application to interoperate with other applications using the 0xcert Framework.
 Additionally, conventions enable imprints, a tamper-evident system for assuring data consistency in which some of the data can be public and some can be private.

-Conventions that are approved and represent best practices in industry can be found in [this package](https://github.com/0xcert/framework/tree/master/conventions) on GitHub.
+Conventions that are approved and represent best practices in the industry can be found in [this package](https://github.com/0xcert/framework/tree/master/conventions) on GitHub.
 These conventions are public.
 You can use these public conventions as-is, derive your own more specific versions of these public conventions or create your own conventions from scratch.

 Please see the [base asset schema](https://github.com/0xcert/framework/blob/master/conventions/86-base-asset-schema.md) as an example of the convention format.
 Also, every convention must adopt this base asset schema.